South West England Vintage Television Museum

 Ferguson 3701 Dual Standard Thorn 2000 Chassis TV

 This TV is a Ferguson model 3700 which uses the 25" version of the Thorn 2000 chassis.
 The set, like the model 3701 set above, came from Mr and Mrs S. from Rochester in Kent.
 This set also spent the last ten years of it's life in a garage, so it's also a bit grubby.
-Unfortunately, the doors have slightly swelled in the damp conditions, but I'm hoping that they will shrink down a bit soon.
+Unfortunately, the doors have swelled slightly in the damp conditions, but I'm hoping that they will shrink down a bit soon.

 Ferguson 3700 Dual Standard Thorn 2000 Chassis TV